 An executor is a person or persons that you name in your Will to deal with your affairs after your death.
 You should be able to trust your executors with your finances and we suggest that they are younger than you and not live too far away from you.

 We recommend that you appoint executors for your Will who will also act as trustees to the Will.
-We advise against appointing solicitors or professionals as you may then be tying the hands of your beneficiaries – it will be very difficult for them to remove a solicitor from the Will.
+We advise against appointing solicitors or professionals as you may then be tying the hands of your beneficiaries – it will be impossible for them to remove a solicitor from the Will once you have died.
 Also, you will be binding the Will to the solicitors and potentially increasing the cost of probate.

 What is probate?